 The original tune was adapted from Mildred and Patty Hill’s 1893 ballad “Good Morning to All.”

 You can begin playing without overblows or bends, and the song will only require four harmonica holes.

 Another easy song for harmonica “Jingle Bells” was first published in 1857 under the title “The One Horse Open Sleigh.”

 Originally, it had nothing to do with Christmas.
-It was intended to be a drinking song or a school choir song at first.
 It eventually became associated with the holiday season as a Christmas song in the 1860s.

 The initial half of the song is simple to learn on the harmonica and will brighten any holiday gathering.

 You’ll quickly master it, and your buddies will join in on the fun.

 This is a pleasant and popular song to learn and add to your ever-expanding harmonica music repertoire.